gradualgames/ggvm/README.md

 thing is that your game was tuned to the precise timing of an NES, and nmi is stepping on something and causing chaos.
-It is recommended to make your game as robust as possible, but if you would prefer to leave your NES rom unmodified, see [Instructions for Creating an NmiSafeFunctor(#instructions-for-creating-an-nmisafefunctor), as it can work around many issues like this.
+It is recommended to make your game as robust as possible, but if you would prefer to leave your NES rom unmodified, see [Instructions for Creating an NmiSafeFunctor](#instructions-for-creating-an-nmisafefunctor), as it can work around many issues like this.
     - Another possibility is that your game is attempting to detect NTSC, Pal or Dendy.
 GGVm will cause incorrect detection in this type of code.
 You